Donate

 Connecticut Bars Over 6,000 Citizens from Voting

-Almost half of Connecticans disenfranchised due to felony convictions are Black, and 28% are Latinx.
+Almost half of Connecticans disenfranchised due to felony convictions are Black, and 28% are Latino.
 To ameliorate this racial injustice and protect its democratic values, Connecticut should restore voting rights to people in prison.

 Florida